 And while many people are staying home, time on the road or in grocery stores can still result in accidents, particularly with an anxious and stressed population.
 While it may seem like nearly everything is closed and you may feel like you are on your own, we are available and committed to providing our community and clients with service and representation you can depend on.

-In the event of an accident, it’s still important to take steps to collect information and get in touch with an attorney as soon as possible.
+Speaking of what you can do with extra time: In the event of an accident, it is still important to take steps to collect information and get in touch with an attorney as soon as possible.

 - Check for injuries and start first aid if needed.
 Remain calm.